General Chen's first inequality and applications for Riemannian maps: Abstract

 \section{Abstract}

-In this paper, we present a general form of Chen's first inequality (in short, CFI) for Riemannian maps between Riemannian manifolds.
-Further, using this general form, we obtain the CFI for Riemannian maps when target spaces are generalized complex and generalized Sasakian space forms.
-Consequently, we also obtain the CFI for Riemannian maps when the target spaces are real, complex, real K\"ahler, Sasakian, Kenmotsu, cosymplectic, and almost $C(\alpha)$ space forms.
-Moreover, we also discuss geometric applications of CFI on generalized complex and generalized Sasakian space forms.
-Specifically, we give estimations for $\delta$-invariants within various hypotheses.
+In this paper, we propose \textit{general Chen's first inequality} for Riemannian maps between Riemannian manifolds and manifest its equality and sharpness via non-trivial examples.
+We also utilize this general inequality by establishing Chen's first inequalities when the target spaces are generalized complex and generalized Sasakian space forms, including real, complex, real K\"ahler, Sasakian, Kenmotsu, cosymplectic, and almost $C(\alpha)$ space forms.
+In addition, we estimate $\delta$-invariants under all possible hypotheses on these space forms.
+Finally, we validate our new approach by comparing particular results with those of existing approaches.